Have you ever asked or allowed a patient’s family member to interpret for you?

 - Is able to interpret effectively, accurately and impartially to and from English and the second language, using necessary words and phrases

-Akorbi’s certified interpreters and Unified Multilingual Communications Platform will help you stay compliant.
+Akorbi’s certified interpreters and ADAPT platform will help you stay compliant.

 Akorbi’s certified interpreters: